Erik Jonsson School of Engineering and Computer Science

 In response to the need for advanced education in electrical engineering, a Fast Track program is available to well-qualified UT Dallas undergraduate students.
 The Fast Track program is designed to accelerate a student's education so that both a BSEE and an MSEE degree can be earned in five years of full-time study.
 This is accomplished by (1) taking courses (typically electives) during one or more summer semesters, and (2) beginning graduate coursework during the senior year.
 Details are available from the Associate Dean for Undergraduate Education.

 The Department of Electrical Engineering offers upper-division Honors for outstanding students in the BS Electrical Engineering degree program.
 This program offers special sections of designated classes and other activities designed to enhance the educational experience of exceptional students.
-Admission to the Honors programs requires a 3.500 or better GPA in at least 30 semester credit hours of coursework.
+Admission to the Honors programs requires a 3.500 or better GPA (grade point average) in at least 30 semester credit hours of coursework.
 Graduation with Honors requires a 3.500 or better GPA and completion of at least 6 honors classes.
 These honors classes must include either Senior Honors in Electrical Engineering (EE 4399) or Undergraduate Research in Electrical Engineering (EE 4V98) and a Senior Honors Thesis must be completed within one of those two classes.
 (While the topics may be related, the Senior Thesis does not replace the need for the student to complete a regular Senior Design Project).
 The other 5 honors classes can come from a mixture of Graduate level (up to a count of 4) classes and special honor sections of regular undergraduate EE classes (up to a count of 2).
 Current undergraduate honors courses include but are not limited to EE 2310 (H), EE 3350 (H), EE 4302, EE 4399, and EE 4V98.
 Course grades in the 6 honors classes used to determine Honors status must be B- or higher to qualify.

 Departmental Honors with Distinction may be awarded to students whose Senior Honors Thesis is judged by a faculty committee to be of exemplary quality.
 Only students graduating with Departmental Honors are eligible.
 Thesis/projects must be submitted by the deadline that applies to MS Theses in the graduating semester to allow for proper evaluation.
 Students interested in Honors with Distinction are encouraged to start working on their thesis/project a year prior to graduation.